ENCCS/gpu-programming/content/examples/cuda-hip/README.md

 ```
 Modify this according to the neeeds of the job.
 Note that the modules should be loaded in the terminal which is used for launching the job.

+If a reservation is available add `--reservation=<res_name>` to use the specific nodes dedicated to the course.

 ## Exercise instructions
 The best way to learn programming is to get our hands dirty.
 Use the example codes in this folder to repoduce the problems presented in the [Non-portable kernel-based models](https://enccs.github.io/gpu-programming/9-non-portable-kernel-models/) episode.